-There are many recipes for rough-puff, with some using a higher proportion of butter to flour, but this is the one I have used for decades.
+There are many recipes for rough-puff, but this is the one I have used for decades.
 Click here to scroll straight down to the recipe.

 I have also given flavour variations (adding spices or herbs to the flour), as well as making brief reference to full-on puff pastry and for yeasted variations (used for croissants, pains au chocolat and Danish pastries), with links to croissant dough at the bottom of the post.